wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

- 📡 Wireshark Project 1: Traffic Analysis & Scan Detection
+ 📡 Wireshark Project 1: Traffic Analysis & Scan Detection (THIS IS A WIP)

 This project is part of my Blue Team learning journey.
 It focuses on using **Wireshark** to investigate real network traffic, understand protocol behaviors, and detect network scans like those performed by tools such as **Nmap**.
 This project was carried out in a secure virtual environment, leveraging AWS EC2 instances with tight security rules.